-You should always make sure that you are ready for an inspection and that your staff are also ready in case the owner or manager are having a day off when it happens.
+You should always make sure that you are ready for an inspection and that your staff are also prepared in case the owner or manager are having a day off when it happens.

 The Food Hygiene Rating is given based on what is found at that time.
 You will not get away with an excuse like: “The chef has taken the paperwork home”, so any paperwork needs to be on the premises and whoever is in charge at that time needs to know where to find it.

-If you’d like help to make sure you are in the best position for your inspection email [email protected] to request an Inspection Self-Assessment checklist.
+If you’d like help with food safety, to make sure you are in the best position for your inspection email [email protected] to request an Inspection Self-Assessment checklist.

 Ruth Baker, Simply Safer